mshagirov/pythonlab/_01-introduction/05_functions.md

 `math` module.
 You can call it as `math.sqrt(...)`.

 > [Modules](https://docs.python.org/3/tutorial/modules.html){:target="_blank"}
 are files with reusable code.
-E.g., you can write a Python file, text file ending with `.py`, with your functions and variables and then import and reuse it in other parts of your code.
+E.g., you can write your own module as text file ending with `.py` with your functions and variables (a.k.a.
+Python file) and then import and reuse it in other parts of your code.

-#### Returning Multiple Values
+### Returning Multiple Values

 Similarly, a function also can return multiple values by specifying multiple variables in the return statement.